Grant Ward: Tottenham Hotspur

-Ward signed with the Tottenham Hotspur Academy in 2011.
+Ward signed with the Tottenham Hotspur Academy in July 2011.
 During his time at Spurs, he progressed through the club's youth system.
-He appeared for their Under-18 side during the 2011–2012 season, scoring 3 goals in 16 starts and 10 substitute appearances during the season, as well as featuring in 3 FA Youth Cup matches.
-He continued to feature for the club's under-18 team during the 2012–13 season, making 17 appearances in the U18 Premier League, while also making 3 appearances in the FA Youth Cup and featuring twice in the 2012–13 NextGen Series.
+He appeared for their Under-18 side during the 2011–2012 season, scoring three goals in 16 starts and 10 substitute appearances, as well as featuring in three FA Youth Cup matches.
+He developed as an attacking left full-back during the 2012–13 season, making 17 appearances in the U18 Premier League, while also making three appearances in the FA Youth Cup and featuring twice in the NextGen Series.
+He signed a new two-and-a-half year contract in February 2016.
+He never made a first-team appearance in his five years at White Hart Lane.